fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-Sequelizen [Op.substring](https://sequelize.org/master/manual/model-querying-basics.html#operators) constructs the query we want using the like keyword in SQL.
+Sequelize's [Op.substring](https://sequelize.org/master/manual/model-querying-basics.html#operators) generates the query we want using the like keyword in SQL.
 For example, if we make a query to http://localhost:3001/api/notes?search=database&important=true we will see that the SQL query it generates is exactly as we assumed.

 ```sql
 SELECT "note". "id", "note". "content", "note". "important", "note". "date", "user". "id" AS "user.id", "user". "name" AS "user.name"